TrebledJ/trebledj.github.io/content/pages/postlike/about.md

 ### Education

-I'm graduated from the [Hong Kong University of Science and Technology](https://hkust.edu.hk/) in May 2023.
-Here, I studied a combination of mathematics, computer science, and music.
+I'm graduated from the [Hong Kong University of Science and Technology](https://hkust.edu.hk/) in May 2023, where I studied a combination of mathematics, computer science, and music.
 Fun times.

-### Collaborating
+{# ### Collaborating

 I have several project ideas, the scope of which is beyond my capacity given my full-time work.
 I’ve kept the description generic for certain reasons.